 8259A Programmable Interrupt Controller

-For applications where we require multiple interrupt sources, we need to use am external devices called a programmable interrupt controller (PIC).
+For applications where we require multiple interrupt sources, we need to use external devices called programmable interrupt controllers (PIC).

 Features of 8259 PIC

-• It is a LSI chip which manages 8 levels of nterrupts i.e. it is used to impelement 8 level interrupt system.
+• It is an LSI chip that manages 8 levels of interrupts i.e. it is used to implement 8 level interrupt system.

-• It can be cascaded in a master slave configuration to handle upto 64 levels of interupts.
+• It can be cascaded in a master-slave configuration to handle up to 64 levels of interrupts.

 • It can identify the interrupting device.

-• It can resolve the priority of interrupt request i.e. it does not require any exter
+• It can resolve the priority of interrupt requests i.e. it does not require any extra

 • It can be operated in various priority modes such as fixed priority and rotating priority.